Skip to main content

 Partner Organizations

-The Southern Center for Maternal Health Equity is a partnership led by RH Impact, Tulane University, and Ochsner Health System.
+The Southern Center for Maternal Health Equity is a partnership led by the Praxis project, Tulane University, and Ochsner Health System.
 Other academic partners include Dillard University and The University of Mississipi Medical Center.

 The Center's Community Action and Advisory Boards include representatives from: